malramsay64/phd-thesis/05_Crystal_Melting/results.md

 ## Modelling Melting Rates

-The incredibly high spinodal point of the trimer, is indicative of a crystal structure which is highly constrained, there is very little fluctuation of the structure.
+The incredibly high spinodal point of the trimer, is indicative of a highly constrained crystal structure with very little fluctuation.
 An analysis of the fluctuations within the structure can provide more information on this.